 Over the past couple of months you may have noticed that construction activities in the Lower Bear Arroyo have come to a halt.
 Unfortunately, due to circumstances beyond the control of the City of Albuquerque or AMAFCA, the Contractor has gone into default and will be unable to finish the project.
 AMAFCA is working proactively with the surety bond company to retain a new Contractor for this project.
 Please check back for additional updates related to completion of this project.

-There will be no progress or activity at the project site for the next eight to twelve weeks, except for trash cleanup and dust control.
+There will be no progress or activity at the project site for the next month, except for trash cleanup, traffic control, access control, and dust control.
 In order to address safety and security concerns at the Lower Bear Arroyo Project, AMAFCA has hired a private security company to patrol the project site.
 Patrols will occur randomly during the day and throughout the night.
 The patrols started on Monday, September 9, 2019.